-The objectives set in this Strategy emerged from national and regional debates; they focus on the maintenance, consolidation, enhancement and continued adaptation of the structural configuration and functional capacity of natural capital as a foundation for the preservation and augmentation of its support capacity and its ability to operate under the pressure of social development, economic growth and the foreseeable impacts of climate change.
+The objectives set in this Strategy emerged from national and regional debates; they focus on the maintenance, consolidation, enhancement and continued adaptation of the structural configuration and functional capacity of natural capital as a foundation for the preservation and augmentation its support capacity and its ability to operate under the pressure of social development, economic growth and the foreseeable impacts of climate change.

 The Strategy proposes an outlook of Romania's sustainable development in the next two decades by setting objectives that go beyond electoral cycles or opportunistic political preferences.
+For this reason the National Sustainable Development Strategy was submitted for endorsement by the Romanian Parliament, while the implementation, monitoring and reporting mechanisms and those for consultation with the civil society and the citizens are regulated by law.